-The well-researched health benefits of exercise show a clear relationship between physical activity and your health.
+The well-researched health benefits of exercise show a clear relationship between physical activity and your holistic health.
 Exercise helps you look good and feel good.

 Exercise benefits mental and emotional health in several ways, sometimes immediately.